 If you want your walk to be successful, the following steps will help.

-Prepare the Team: Team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.
+Prepare the Team: The team members you’ll be observing must have a good understanding of a walk, its usefulness, and its purpose.

 Have a Plan: Your walk should have a defined purpose.
 A good tip is to associate with a specific KPI concern.

-Follow the Value Stream: It’s often a good idea to ask your employees to make suggestions regarding shifts, work areas, or processes that might benefit from your walk.
+Follow the Value Stream Mapping: It’s often a good idea to ask your employees to make suggestions regarding shifts, work areas, or processes that might benefit from your walk.

 Focus on Processes, Not People: The purpose of a walk is to observe, understand, and eventually improve workplace processes.
 It is not a tool for evaluating employee performance.